 The Bajo Komodo Eco Lodge is located near Labuan Bajo on Flores.
 It is an ideal place to base yourself for visits to Komodo National Park, or for diving or snorkeling.

-Bajo Komodo Eco Lodge has developed environmentally friendly buildings with the use of solar power for hot water, an extensive rain water storage system, and the use of a biological sewage treatment plant where all waste water is returned to the gardens through irrigation.
-The Bajo Eco Lodge is under control of Iniradef non profit organization where to participate in developing the human resources on the area and also building the natural environment conservation.
-This program have fully accepted by locals
+Bajo Komodo Eco Lodge has developed environmentally friendly buildings with the use of solar power for hot water, an extensive rainwater storage system, and the use of a biological sewage treatment plant where all waste water is returned to the gardens through irrigation.
+The Bajo Eco Lodge is under control of Iniradef nonprofit organization where to participate in developing the human resources in the area and also building the natural environment conservation.
+This program has fully accepted by locals

 The Lodge contains 6 tastefully decorated guest rooms.

 * Air Conditioning and fan